-To guarantee that it is able to respond financially both the investment opportunities and to the timely payment of its obligations.
-Transelec separately records its available cash and short-term accounts receivable with a dedicated Revolving Credit (RC) for working capital divided in two tranches; for US\$ 150 million and UF 2.5 million, both amount equivalents to Ch\$165,090 billion.
-To date, this committed line doesn't register amounts used.
+The Company is exposed to risks associated with indebtedness, including refinancing risk when its debt matures.
+These risks To guarantee that it is able to respond financially both the are mitigated by using long-term debt and appropriately investment opportunities and to the timely payment of its structuring maturities over time. obligations.Transelec separately records its available cash and short-term accounts receivable with a dedicated Revolving The following table presents the capital amortizations and Credit (RC) for working capital divided in two tranches; for estimated interest payments corresponding to the Company's US\$ 150 million and UF 2.5 million, both amount equivalents financial liabilities (debt), according to their maturity date, as to Ch\$165,090 billion.
+To date, this committed line doesn't of December 31, 2019 and December 31, 2018. register amounts used.
 This committed line of credit was contracted on July 9, 2012, is granted for a period of three years by a bank syndicate consisting of Scotiabank, Bank of Tokyo-Mitsubishi and DnB NOR.